Zest-studi-o/P01-Allotment-gardens/README.md

 ### Features

 #### Existing Features
-This website has three pages that can be accessed from the navigation menu (home page, locations page, and contact us page).
+This website has three pages that can be accessed from the navigation menu (home page, locations page, and contact us page) it also has a thank you page that can be accessed when sending a form.

 * All pages have:
  * A navigation bar that is responsive and adjusts depending on the screen sizes via media queries.